DrewWham/PSU_Stat_380/README.md

 * ggplot2 graphics

 ## Policies & Resources
+### Working collaboratively
+All quizes and tests must be done individualy without the aid of other students, however many assighnments and in-class activities will be done in groups.
+Whenever solutions or code is developed in teams the names of all authors should appear on the author line, even when code is submitted individualy.
+In these cases the principle authors name should appear first followed by all collaborating team members.
+For this reason, a single persons name may appear on multiple assignments.
+Turning in an assighnment with an author line that does not reflect the origins of the work is a violation of academic integrity.

 ### ECoS Code of Mutual Respect
 The Eberly College of Science [Code of Mutual Respect and Cooperation](http://science.psu.edu/climate/support-and-resources/code-of-mutual-respect-and-cooperation-pdf) embodies the values that we hope our faculty, staff, and students possess and will endorse to make the Eberly College of Science a place where every individual feels respected and valued, as well as challenged and rewarded.